Lsnow987/document-embeddings/README.md

 On line 25 model_checkpoint is set to the name of the pretrained model that is being fine-tuned.

-Line 23 (notebook_login()) will make a prompt on the screen asking for an access token to hugging face hub.
+Line 23 ('notebook_login()') will make a prompt on the screen asking for an access token to hugging face hub.
 The instruction for how to generate an access token can be found here:

 [User access tokens (huggingface.co)](https://huggingface.co/docs/hub/security-tokens).
 An account is required to make an access token.